-which will read up to 500 bytes into our buffer.
+This will read up to 500 bytes into our buffer.
 In this example, I placed a dollar sign in front of my_buffer.
 Remember that the reason for this is that without the dollar sign, my_buffer is treated as a memory location, and is accessed in direct addressing mode.
-Instead of moving the address of my_buffer into %ecx, without the dollar sign it would move the first word of the data contained there into %ecx.
-Remember the dollar sign makes the assembler use immediate mode addressing, so that my_buffer is treated as a value, not a storage location.
-The address itself, rather than what is stored there, gets moved to %ecx.
+The dollar sign switches it to immediate mode addressing, which actually loads the number represented by my_buffer (i.e. - the address of the start of our buffer). (which is the address of my_buffer) itself into %ecx.